Christopher-Hayes/ask-ai/README.md

 ## Install From Source

-This method installs to your `~/.local/share/gnome-shell/extensions` directory from the latest source code on the `main` branch.

-First make sure you have the following dependencies installed:
+Make sure you have the following dependencies installed:

 | Arch Based     | Debian Based                  | Fedora                 |
 | ---            | ---                           | ---                    |